davidlaprade/davidlaprade.github.io/_drafts/single_responsibility_part_2.md

 Try writing code that adheres to this principle and you run into some difficult problems:
-* god methods
-* what level does a method have to do one thing at?
+* what level does a method have to do one thing at? god methods
+* how do you know when one method contains another method's implementation?
-* the same event can be described in different ways and seem on some descriptions to actually be multiple actions and on others one *
+* can the same event can be described in different ways and seem on some descriptions to actually be multiple actions and on others one?
+*

 ### Art Not Science